-Door handles can often add the final finishing touch to your home, so it’s important to pick the perfect handle for your next project.
-We’ve outlined the different door handles available to help you decide which is best, from doorknobs and handles to cabinet pulls and thumb turns.
+Door handles can often add the final finishing touch to your home, so it’s important to pick the perfect one.
+We’ve outlined the different types of door handles available to help you decide which is best.

 Lever on backplate handles

 Lever on backplate handles are handles that are supplied with a backplate.
 They are a traditional style handle and can be supplied just as a lever with backplate, with a lever and a lock, or with just a thumb turn, most commonly used for bathrooms.
-The backplate provides an opportunity to choose from a range of styles, from the classic shape, to square, curved or even fleur de lys styled backplates for more traditional buildings.
+In addition, the backplate provides an opportunity to choose from a range of styles, from the classic shape to a square, curved or even fleur-de-lys styled backplates for more traditional buildings.

 Lever on rose handles

-Lever on rose door handles are levers that are supplied with a square or circular rose, surrounding the point at which the handle connects to the door, ensuring the fixings are hidden from view to add a smooth finish to the door.
+Lever on rose door handles are levers that are supplied with a square or circular rose, surrounding the point at which the handle connects to the door.
+Therefore, the fixings are hidden from view to add a smooth finish to the door.
 They are much smaller than backplates, and do not come with locks, but if needed locks can be fixed separately and covered with escutcheons to create a smooth finish.
-The lever on rose handles come in a range of styles and finishes to suit your door, from simple stainless steel levers to polished chrome and two-tone finishes, and from linear handles to winged, curved and square.

 D Pull handles